raphoester/nosqli-login-cracker/README.md

 This go script has been designed after a TryHackMe challenge : https://tryhackme.com/room/nosqlinjectiontutorial

 It is designed to crack the login page supplied in this particular challenge through NoSQL injection.
-However, the script template can be re-utilized and adapted to match any kind of NoSQL injection.
+However, the script template can be re-utilized and adapted to match any kind of boolean-based NoSQL injection.

 No interactive mode is implemented, so feel free to mess around with the variables as you please.